-A hall locker is assigned to all students and a P.E. locker is assigned to 7th and 8th grade students.
+A hall locker and a P.E. locker will be assigned to all students.
 The student is responsible to see that their lockers remain orderly and free of perishable or other items that could cause unpleasant odors.
 No tape or decals are allowed on the outside or inside of the lockers.
-A P.E. lock is rented by 7th and 8th grade students.
-A charge will be given at the end of the school year if the lock is not returned at the end of the year only.
+A P.E. lock is rented and a charge will be given at the end of the school year if the lock is not returned at the end of the year only.
 Students may not keep their P.E. lock and use the same one the following year.
 Only locks issued by the school may be used.
 A student may use only the locker assigned to him/her and must keep it locked.
 No object may be used to interfere with the locking mechanism.
 Disciplinary action may be taken if this occurs.
 In the event of theft from a hall locker or P.E. locker, the Auburn School District assumes no responsibility for personal items which may be stolen.
 The lockers are the property of the school and must be used for intended purposes, which is storage of school supplies and wearing apparel.
 If there is a reasonable suspicion that the locker contains illegal items, dangerous materials, or stolen items, it may be searched with or without the students' knowledge or consent.
 Students may not be in the locker area unless approved by school personnel.